palewire/cpi/docs/src/index.md

 cpi.inflate(100, 1950)
 ```

- By default the value is adjusted to the most recent year.
-Unless otherwise specified, "CPI-U" index for all urban consumers is used to make the conversion, the method recommended by the U.S. Bureau of Labor Statistics.
+By default, the value is adjusted to the most recent year.
+Unless otherwise specified, the "CPI-U" index for all urban consumers is used to make the conversion, the method recommended by the U.S. Bureau of Labor Statistics.

 If you'd like to adjust to a different year, you can submit it as an integer to the optional `to` keyword argument.